unik-name/help-unikname/docs/3-unikname-connect/integration-technology/wordpress/README.md

 ### When connecting, my users are stuck at https://mydomain.com/?OIDCCallback=UniknameConnect&code=...

+This situation might have several origins.

+#### Wrong plugin configuration

+Check again that the credentials you are using to connect to Unikname Connect authentication server are the good one, provided by Unikname Support:
+- Unikname Connect site id
+- Unikname Connect secret

+#### TLS error with fsockopen

 Some WordPress administrators have reported weird interactions between our TLS Let's Encrypt certificate and WordPress installations with `fsockopen` on PHP 7.3.

 Example of errors you might see in your WordPress `debug.log` file ([if enabled](https://wordpress.org/support/article/debugging-in-wordpress/#wp_debug_log)):